Spring Walks in Leeds

 (Roundhay Park, Thomas Tornegard Photography)

 Roundhay Park is one of the biggest city parks in Europe with over 700 acres of parkland.
 Enjoy scenic walks around the lakes and woodlands, then visit the more formal but equally beautiful Canal Gardens.
-The Lakeside café and Garden Room café are open for warming takeaway snack.
+The Lakeside café and Garden Room café are perfect to relax with a snack.

 Golden Acre Park